archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/ARCH_OTHER.md

 # Standalone Arch Releases
+>**Attention drifters!
+Do not use CSP versions from 1.78 to 1.73**.
+Otherwise tires will have an unknown force pushing the car, which makes drifting more difficult.

 The mods listed below include cars that are relatively active in physics updates.
 Click the images to be redirected for downloading.